patcg-individual-drafts/private-aggregation-api/README.md

 This javascript function can only be called once per context.
 Any subsequent calls will be ignored.

+#### Duplicate debug report

+When debug mode is enabled, an additional, duplicate debug report will be sent immediately (i.e. without the random delay) to a separate debug endpoint.
+This endpoint will use a path like `/.well-known/debug/private-aggregation/report-fledge` (and the equivalent for Shared Storage).

+The debug reports should be almost identical to the normal reports, including the additional debug fields.
+However, the payload ciphertext will differ due to repeating the encryption operation and the `key_id` may differ if the previous key had since expired or the browser randomly chose a different valid public key.

 ## Privacy and security